-Note: Until you add your agent's outlook email in Freshdesk and configure Dispatch’r or Observer rule, the tickets will not be forwarded to the agent's Outlook account.
+Note: Until you add your agent's outlook email in Freshdesk and configure an automation rule to run on ticket creation or any updates made to a ticket rule, the tickets will not be forwarded to the agent's Outlook account.

-Once you enable the Office 365 app, you need to create Dispatch’r rules in order to automatically forward the tickets to your outlook account whenever a new ticket is created in Freshdesk.
-You will need to add the agent's outlook email in Freshdesk and ensure that the same agent is assigned to the ticket before proceeding to set up the Dispatch'r rule.
+Once you enable the Office 365 app, you need to create these automation rules in order to automatically forward the tickets to your outlook account whenever a new ticket is created in Freshdesk.
+You will need to add the agent's outlook email in Freshdesk and ensure that the same agent is assigned to the ticket before proceeding to set up this rule.

-To know more about Freshdesk Dispatch'r rules, please click here.
+To know more about this automation, please click here.

-The Dispatch’r tries to match all incoming tickets to parameters in a specified set of rules.
+The automation rule that runs on ticket creation runs on all incoming tickets and executes specified actions whenever the predefined conditions matches a ticket.
 If there is a parametric match, the rule will be executed.
 With the Office 365 app enabled, you can now use this feature to make sure that your agents stay updated.
-Every time a ticket comes in, you can use Dispatch’r to match it to the right parameters and forward the ticket to the corresponding Agent's Outlook account.
+Every time a ticket comes in, you can use this rule to match it to the right parameters and forward the ticket to the corresponding Agent's Outlook account.

 The following example shows how to send all incoming ticket notification to the agent’s Outlook Account.
 The admins can if required set more restrictive rules.
 Every rule can also be configured to send a custom message which will support dynamic content to provide more information.

-When a new ticket is created, Dispatch’r pushes an update to that ticket agent's outlook account.
-Ensure Push to Outlook is selected as the action, User defined message will be fully qualified with the actual values of the dynamic content that was defined in the rule using placeholder variables.
+When a new ticket is created, this rule pushes an update to that ticket's agent's outlook account.
+Ensure Push to Outlook is selected as the action, user defined message will be fully qualified with the actual values of the dynamic content that was defined in the rule using placeholder variables.

-Once you enable the Office 365 app, you need to create Observer rules in order to automatically forward the tickets to your outlook account whenever a ticket’s property is updated in Freshdesk.
-You will need to add the agent's outlook email in Freshdesk and ensure that the agent is assigned to the ticket before proceeding to set up the Observer rule.
+Once you enable the Office 365 app, you need to create an automation rule in order to automatically forward the tickets to your outlook account whenever a ticket’s property is updated in Freshdesk.
+You will need to add the agent's outlook email in Freshdesk and ensure that the agent is assigned to the ticket before proceeding to set up this rule.

-To know more about Freshdesk Observer rules, please click here.
+To know more about this automation rule, please click here.

-The Observer responds to configurable event triggers in real time and executes the appropriate rule.
-You can use the Office 365 app in combination with the Observer to keep the agent in the loop regarding updates to tickets in the helpdesk.
+This automations responds to configurable event triggers in real time and executes the corresponding actions.
+You can use the Office 365 app in combination with this automation to keep the agent in the loop regarding updates to tickets in the helpdesk.
 The following example shows how to notify the agent whenever a ticket’s priority is updated.

-Whenever the conditions are met, Observer pushes an update to that ticket agent's outlook account.
+Whenever the conditions are met, this automation pushes an update to that ticket agent's outlook account.
 Ensure Push to Outlook is selected as the action, user-defined message will be fully qualified with the actual values of the dynamic content that was defined in the rule using placeholder variables.